Samsung Galaxy Note 10+ full review

 A tablet sized phone

-Starting with the display it's 0.5in bigger than the regular model at 6.8in - so that's pretty much the same size as the small 7in tablets which were popular a few years ago.
+Starting with the display it's 0.5in bigger than the regular model at 6.8in - so that's pretty much the same size as the small 7in tablets like the Nexus 7 which were popular a few years ago.
 The phone still feels pretty big, but that's to be expected and will appeal to the Galaxy Note lovers.

-In terms of tech, this is Dynamic AMOLED Infinity-O display, as Samsung calls it, with curved edges and support for HDR10+.
-They're both stunning, but the Note 10+ has a higher resolution and pixel density at 3040 x 1440 and 498ppi if you like playing smartphone Top Trumps.
+Samsung calls this the Infinity-O display, which uses Dynamic AMOLED technology.
+It sports curved edges and even has a support for HDR10+.
+Both models are stunning but the Note 10+ has a higher resolution and pixel density at 3040 x 1440 and 498ppi if you like playing smartphone Top Trumps.

 The processor is the same - a Qualcomm Snapdragon 855 Plus or Exynos 9825 depending on where you live.
 However, the Note 10+ comes with a triple set of benefits if you do splash out.